CortexFoundation/cvm-runtime/docs/guide/arch.rst

 - Output: :math:`Y`, a tensor with :math:`max(M, N)` dimensions, the higher dimension of the two inputs, and it's shape is identical to the input with higher dimension.

-The lower :math:`min(M, N)` dimensions of the two inputs must be the same and the remaining higher dimensions of the input of lower dimension is expanded to the higher dimension with 1.
+The lower :math:`min(M, N)` dimensions of the two inputs must be the same.
+The input with lower dimension is expanded with 1 so that the two inputs can have the same dimension.

 Then the elementwise opertaion is performed to the inputs with broadcast.